cecileceng/ProjectTwo/README.md

+# GIT some!
+Coding Buddies near you.
-# CODR!
-The Grindr for Devs.
+##(the Grindr for devs)
-Anyone can edit!
-Let's keep our code organized!
+Keep our code organized!
 Use this README as a public billboard.

 ## ANNOUNCEMENTS AND WARNINGS:
 List bugs and important stuff here.

-READ THE DOCUMENTATION.
-I'VE LISTED IMPORTANT INFO IN HERE.
+SERVER.JS, MAIN CONTROLLER.JS, AND HANDLEBARS WORKING ON BRANCH FRONTEND.
+PULL FRESH.

 ##README STRUCTURE
 1. Announcements